EPS-Libraries-Berkeley/volt/_sources/Data/data_case_study_2.md

 **Questions**

-1. Are you allowed to disseminate this dataset?
+1. Are you allowed to share this dataset? (hint: locate FAQs)
 2. How do you know?